Home » Recipes » Course » Salads » Creamy Caesar Potato Salad with Bacon

 Ingredients for creamy Caesar potato salad laid out on a white marble background.

 • Caesar dressing.
 I love to make my own Caesar dressing here, but you can of course use a store-bought dressing to keep things easier if you like.
-If you do make the dressing (I highly recommend it!), you’ll need garlic aioli (or mayo), garlic, miso paste, parmesan cheese, Dijon mustard (or whole grain), fish sauce and black pepper.
+If you do make the dressing (I highly recommend it!), you’ll need garlic aioli (or mayo), garlic, white miso paste, parmesan cheese, Dijon mustard (or whole grain), fish sauce and black pepper.
 A traditional Caesar dressing uses Worcestershire sauce and anchovies, but here I’m swapping in fish sauce and miso paste, which gives a similar flavour.

 How to make it